csdalab/csdalab.github.io/_pages/contact.md

 ## Meetings in Fall 2023

-Please join our weekly Thursday meeting from 9:00 AM to 10:00 AM in Building 4 / Room 212.
+Please join our weekly **Fridays** meeting from 9:30 AM to 10:30 AM in Building 4 / Room 212.

 ## Contact